John Reppy: Scientific career

 Reppy's research group has close associations with David M. Lee and Robert C. Richardson also of Cornell, who shared the 1996 Nobel Prize in Physics with Douglas D. Osheroff for discoveries related to super fluidity in helium-3 ice.
 Lee, in his Nobel Prize speech, credited Reppy's "extraordinary technical ingenuity" in experiments leading to the discovery.
 In the speech, Lee made other references to Reppy, noting that his work helped confirm related insights.

-Reppy also figured at least on the fringes of the 2001 Nobel Prize for Physics which was awarded to Eric Cornell and Carl Wieman of the Joint Institute for Laboratory Astrophysics, or JILA, in Boulder, Colo., and Wolfgang Ketterle of the Massachusetts Institute of Technology.
+Reppy's work form 1983 also figured at least on the fringes of the 2001 Nobel Prize for Physics which was awarded to Eric Cornell and Carl Wieman of the JILA, in Boulder, Colo., and Wolfgang Ketterle of the Massachusetts Institute of Technology.
 Bose–Einstein condensation was predicted in 1924, and was seen decades ago in liquid helium, according to Ketterle, who acknowledged a controversial earlier claim by Reppy.
 Ketterle says that Reppy brought this finding to his attention, and that the priority claim was fair.
 "I think the results appeared conclusive", Ketterle reportedly said.
 Co-laureate Wieman reportedly said that Reppy's claim is "really a stretch" and that "Ketterle is being gracious".